EntelectChallenge/2019-Worms/game-engine/game-rules.md

 * Air - worms can move into and shoot through air cells
 * Dirt - worms cannot move into or shoot through dirt cells, it has be dug out first
 * Deep Space - worms cannot interact with deep space cells
+* Lava - worms can move and shoot into lava cells, worms will sustain damage every round that they are in a lava cell

 Cells can contain powerups.
 Powerups are picked up when a worm moves onto a cell.
 * A Healthpack will immediately restore **10** health to the worm who picks it up.